Beijing Review: Key Achievements in 2025

 2026-01-29

-The year 2025 marked the last year of China's 14th Five-Year Plan period.
-Over the past year, Beijing recorded a regional GDP of 5.2 trillion yuan, representing a growth rate of 5.4 percent — 0.4 percentage points higher than the national average.
-The city's general public budget revenue increased by 4.8 percent, its surveyed unemployment rate in urban areas stood at 4.1 percent, and its residents' per capita disposable income saw a real growth of 4.4 percent.
-These are just part of the positive data in Beijing's government work report which evidences that the city largely fulfilled its targets set for the previous year.
+The year 2025 marked the final year of China's 14th Five-Year Plan period.
+Over the year, Beijing recorded a GDP of 5.2 trillion yuan, representing a growth rate of 5.4 percent, 0.4 percentage points higher than the national average.
+The city's general public budget revenue increased by 4.8 percent, the surveyed unemployment rate in urban areas stood at 4.1 percent, and residents' per capita disposable income saw a real growth of 4.4 percent.
+These are just part of the positive data in Beijing's government work report, which evidences that the city largely fulfilled its targets set for 2025.

-• The transaction value of contracts for delivering technologies from Beijing to Tianjin and Hebei reached 99.6 billion yuan, marking an increase of 18.1 percent.
+• The value of contracted technology transactions from Beijing to Tianjin and Hebei reached 99.6 billion yuan, up 18.1 percent.

-• Breakthroughs were achieved in 36 critical bottlenecks in the biopharmaceutical and other key industry chains.
+•Breakthroughs were achieved in 36 bottlenecks in the biopharmaceutical and other key industrial chains.

 • Permanent zones of three national laboratories became operational, and three interdisciplinary research platforms commenced trial operations.